fedora-python/portingguide/source/process.rst

 If not, write them – or you'll need to resort to testing manually.

-.. index:: Python 2.5
+.. index:: Python 2.6

-Drop Python 2.5 and Lower
+Drop Python 2.6 and Lower
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Python 2.6 and 2.7 were released in lockstep with the early 3.x versions,
+Python 2.7 was released in lockstep with earlier 3.x versions,
-and contain several features that make supporting both 2 and 3
+and contains several features that make supporting both 2 and 3
 possible in the same codebase.

-Python 2.5 has been unmaintained for several years now, so any *new* code
+Python 2.6 has been unmaintained for several years now, so any *new* code
 written for it does not have much of a future.
 Bring this up with the software's maintainers.

-If compatibility with Python 2.5 is *really* necessary, we recommend that
+If compatibility with Python 2.6 is *really* necessary, we recommend that
 you fork the codebase, i.e. work on a copy and regularly merge in any
 new development.